wessenstam/AtomDocumentation/sphinx/sphinx.rst

 1. Open a commandline

-2. Uses the pip install command to install the need sphinx and depended tools
+2. Install Homebrew using:

+   ``/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"``

+3. After the installation has been successful, run the command ``brew install sphinx-doc`` to get the the basics for sphinx

-Run the following commands (http://www.sphinx-doc.org/en/master/usage/installation.html):
+4. run the following commands and provide the logged in user's password

-* pip install sphinx
+* sudo pip3 install sphinx

-* pip install sphinxcontrib-fulltoc
+* sudo pip3 install sphinxcontrib-fulltoc

-* pip install sphinx-bootstrap-theme
+* sudo pip3 install sphinx-bootstrap-theme

-* pip install sphinx_fontawesome
+* sudo pip3 install sphinx_fontawesome

 After this installation, you can use the command sphinx-build to generate the HTML version of the created pages.